-Between week 40 (week ending October 6th) and week 14 (week ending April 6th), 64 outbreaks were reported to MSDH.
+Between week 40 (week ending October 6th) and week 16 (week ending April 20th), 64 outbreaks were reported to MSDH, with the last outbreak reported on April 1st.
 MSDH investigates all reported outbreaks, and of the 64 reported outbreaks, complete information was available for 58 of them.
 Three (5%) of the outbreaks were attributed to influenza A/H1, 43 (74%) were attributed to influenza A/H3, six (10%) were due to an influenza A virus, unknown subtype, and six (10%) were due to an unknown influenza type. | Figure 6